Modern English:

 Use it as a learning aid or draft, then verify important claims with your teacher, assignment instructions, and reliable Shakespeare editions.
 A style translation is not a scholarly source.

 The input may be too long, vague, or packed with mixed ideas.
-Try one shorter sentence and ask for a readable Shakespearean style rather than the most archaic version possible.
+Try one shorter, clearer sentence so the output has less room to become overly archaic.

 Avoid entering private, sensitive, legal, confidential, or unpublished personal text if you do not want it processed by the translation service.

-Paste a sentence, choose the mood, and create a readable Early Modern-style line for dialogue, captions, vows, insults, or speeches.
+Paste a clear sentence or short passage and create a readable Early Modern-style line for dialogue, captions, vows, insults, or speeches.